 The United States Supreme Court has held that punitive damages should bear a “reasonable relationship” to actual damages.
 BMW of North America, Inc. v.
 Gore, 116 S.Ct.
 1589, 580 (1996).
 There is no magic ratio, however, between the maximum permissible punitive damages and compensatory damages, and juries have wide discretion when deciding whether punitive damages should be awarded.
 TXO Prod.
 Corp. v Alliance Resources, 113 S.Ct.
 2711, 2722-23 (1993) (affirming $10 million punitive damage award that accompanied an actual damage award of only $19,000 – a ratio of 526 to 1).
 Illinois courts also have upheld large punitive damage awards.
 See Dubey v.
 Public Storage, Inc., 395 Ill.
 App.
 3d 342, 358 (1st Dist.
 2009) (affirming award of punitive damages at one hundred forty-nine (149) times compensatory damages on conversion claim); Turner v.
 Firstar Bank, N.A., 363 Ill.
 App.
 3d 1150, 1165-66 (5th Dist.
 2006) (allowing punitive damages of $225,000 on compensatory damage award of $25,000 (9 to 1 ratio)); Int’l Union of Oper.
 Engineers, Local 150 v.
 Lowe Excavating Co., 225 Ill.2d 456, 484 and 490 (2007) (allowing punitive damage ratio of 11 to 1 on compensatory damage claim of $4,680).

-The trial lawyers at DeBlasio & Gower LLC have the experience you need to face the most difficult challenges in court, including the Circuit Court of Cook County, the DuPage County Circuit Court in Wheaton and the Will County Circuit Court in Joliet.
-Strategically located with offices in Chicago and Oak Brook, we are located near the major circuit courts and major highways and interstates.
+The trial lawyers at DeBlasio Law Group have the experience you need to face the most difficult challenges in court, including the Circuit Court of Cook County, the DuPage County Circuit Court in Wheaton and the Will County Circuit Court in Joliet.
+With offices in Oakbrook Terrace, Illinois, we are strategically located near the major circuit courts and major highways and interstates.
 Call us for a free evaluation of your injury claim at (630) 560.1123. www.DGLLC.net.